muldjord/skyscraper/README.md

 * Create a testmode for the artwork compositor that let's you quickly render an example to see if you got everything set up right in the artwork xml

 #### Version 3.2.3 (In progress, unreleased)
+* MAJOR: Added support for the 'Pegasus' frontend (set with '-f pegasus')
 * Now checks for, and removes, double bracket notes in final game list title
-* Added support for the 'Pegasus' frontend (set with '-f pegasus')
+* Fixed minor bug in the 3D gamebox effect renderer

 #### Version 3.2.2 (3rd August 2019)
 * Added 'bat' scripts to sha1 special handling list (please purge platforms using 'bat' files and rescrape)